evidencepub/query/.github/ISSUE_TEMPLATE/new_dashboard.md

+---
+name: Dashboard
+about: To deploy a dashboard on NeuroLibre
+title: "[NEW DASHBOARD]"
+labels: dashboard
+assignees: ['agahkarakuzu']
+---

 Please tell us a bit about the dashboard you would like to host on NeuroLibre for publishing it alongside your reproducible preprint.

 - How big is the dataset your dashboard consumes?